 INVERTING (–) INPUT

 If the signal is passed through the inverting (–) terminal of the op-amp then output signal will be inverted (just opposite).
-This is same as mathematics concept [+ multiply by number = number], [– multiply by number = – (number)].
+This is the same as the mathematical concept [+ multiply by number = number], [– multiply by number = – (number)].

 As op-amp has differential input, this means it compares the strength of the input signals at inverting (–) and non-inverting (+) terminal which one is greater will be considered as input.